marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 Capitalize branded terms, like Mailchimp Presents.
 We also capitalize pricing plan names (Premium, Standard, Essentials, and Free) to distinguish them from generic use of those adjectives.

 Don’t capitalize descriptive product or feature names, like email or landing pages.

-- Mandrill
+* Mandrill
-- templates
+* templates
-- Mailchimp’s mobile app
+* Mailchimp’s mobile app
-- Essentials plan
+* Essentials plan

 #### Writing about other companies

 Honor companies’ own names for themselves and their products.
 Go by what’s used on their official website.

-- iPad
+* iPad
-- YouTube
+* YouTube
-- Yahoo!
+* Yahoo\!

 Refer to a company or product as “it” (not “they”).